Rachael Ostovich: Ultimate Fighting Championship

 Ostovich faced Karine Gevorgyan on December 1, 2017, at The Ultimate Fighter 26 Finale.
 She won the fight via armbar submission in the first round.

 Ostovich faced Montana De La Rosa on July 6, 2018, at The Ultimate Fighter 27 Finale.
 She lost the fight via rear-naked choke in round three.

 Ostovich was scheduled to face Paige VanZant on January 19, 2019, at UFC on ESPN+ 1.
 It was reported on November 18, 2018, that Ostovich was violently assaulted, sustaining a broken orbital bone and other injuries, and due to the injuries she sustained, she pulled out from the fight against VanZant.
 On November 27, the bout between Ostovich and VanZant was confirmed to push through on January 19, 2019, after Ostovich was cleared to fight by her doctor.
 Ostovich lost the fight by submission via armbar in the second round.

 Ostovich was scheduled to face Veronica Macedo on August 10, 2019, at UFC on ESPN+ 14, but Ostovich was replaced by Polyana Viana for unknown reasons.

-Ostovich was scheduled to face Shana Dobson at UFC Fight Night 168 in Auckland, New Zealand on February 23, 2020, at UFC Fight Night 168.
+Ostovich was scheduled to face Shana Dobson at UFC Fight Night 168 in Auckland, New Zealand on February 23, 2020..
 However, Ostovich was removed from the bout due to testing positive for ostarine, and she was replaced by Priscila Cachoeira.
 On June 18, it was announced that Ostovich had accepted a USADA suspension for one year due to testing positive for ostarine, retroactive to January 3, 2020.

 Ostovich tested positive for Ostarine and GW1516 on January 3, 2020, and she was suspended by USADA for eight months.
 The prohibited substance was found in one of her supplements and was not listed on the supplement label.

 Ostovich faced Gina Mazany on November 28, 2020, at UFC on ESPN: Blaydes vs. Lewis.
 She lost the fight via third round TKO from body kicks.

 After 3 straight losses, Ostovich was released by the UFC on December 7, 2020.

 Bare-knuckle boxing

 On April 27, 2021, Ostovich and Bare Knuckle Fighting Championship both announced that she had signed with the organization and is expected to make her debut in July.
-On May 27, 2021, it was announced that Ostovich is scheduled to face Paige VanZant – whom she lost to in mixed martial arts at UFC Fight Night: Cejudo vs. Dillashaw – at BKFC 19 on July 23, 2021.
+On May 27, 2021, it was announced that Ostovich is scheduled to face Paige VanZant – to whom she lost in mixed martial arts at UFC Fight Night: Cejudo vs. Dillashaw – at BKFC 19 on July 23, 2021.
 She won the bout via unanimous decision.
+This fight earned her the Fight of the Night award.